tlenclos/react-native-audio-streaming/README.md

 - Android version based on the work of @EstebanFuentealba https://github.com/EstebanFuentealba/react-native-android-audio-streaming-aac
 - iOS version based on the work of @jhabdas https://github.com/jhabdas/lumpen-radio

+See also the list of [contributors](https://github.com/tlenclos/react-native-audio-streaming/graphs/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details